When it comes to the burden of guilt, have you noticed how some people just don’t seem to feel guilt?

 Through the years of my life, though, I’ve known people who don’t seem hindered by guilt.
 They can do damage and keep on doing it without feelings of guilt giving them pause.

-Like a lamb to slaughter, I seemed drawn to men who refused to carry guilt.
+Like a lamb to slaughter, I tended to pick men who weren’t good for me.

 There never seemed to be a clear line for me.
 If they didn’t feel guilt, I thought that perhaps it was my duty to absorb it.
 To tuck it into the lining of my feelings for them and keep it hidden simply because I shared a bed with them.